Firecracker Meatballs

 • Oil.
 Use any neutral oil of your choice to pan-fry the meatballs.

 • Firecracker sauce.
 The namesake of this incredible dish.
-A combination of buffalo sauce, brown sugar, soy sauce, and some seasonings make the dreamiest and most fiery sauce ever.
-Please try and use fresh garlic and ginger as it really makes such a difference.
+A combination of buffalo sauce, brown sugar, soy sauce, and some seasonings makes the dreamiest and most fiery sauce ever.
+Please try to use fresh garlic and ginger, as they really make a difference.

 How to make firecracker meatballs